mansueli/blog_backup/clftvo3ex000509l6erb05i9f.md

 ## Testing RLS policies

-Row-Level Security (RLS) is a feature in Postgres that provides additional security to restrict access to rows in a table based on user-defined policies.
-Supabase, an open-source alternative to Firebase, provides support for RLS policies.
-To test these policies on the database, Supabase provides a way to use the helper SQL procedures that allow switching between different roles and testing the policies on the database.
+To ensure that your RLS policies are functioning correctly, it's crucial to test them.
+Supabase provides a way to test these policies using helper SQL procedures.
+These procedures allow you to switch between different roles and simulate user access to the database.

 ## Helper SQL procedures (setting it up)

-To use the helper SQL procedures to test the policies run this snippet:
+To set up the helper SQL procedures for testing, follow these steps:

 ```sql
 grant anon, authenticated to postgres;